Peano

 Construct task.

-Eachtask in Peano has to have a task type.
+Each task in Peano has to have a task type.
 All tasks that do the same, i.e. are of the same type, should have the same task type integer marker.
 Peano's tarch can use multiple tasks of the same type and fuse/batch them into one task call.
 However, if you don't want Peano to even thing about task fusion, pass in DontFuse as argument for the type.
+In this case, the tasking subsystem becomes agnostic of the type.

-It is totally up to the user to manage the task type numbers.
-Peano for example offers a factory mechanism peano4::parallel::getTaskType() to create task types, which Peano applications should use.
-However, the generation of the task types is not baked into the tarch.
+In principle, it is totally up to the user to manage the task type numbers.
+However, they have to be unique.
+This quickly becomes challenging - notably if you combine multiple solvers.
+Therefore, Peano offers a factory mechanism peano4::parallel::getTaskType() to create task types, which Peano applications should use.

 Some codes also have task numbers.
-They need this, if they have to identify tasks uniquely.
-Applications for that are task dependencies or tasks that are offloaded to other ranks.
+They need this, if they have to identify unique tasks among a set of tasks of the same type.
+Applications for that are task that are offloaded to other ranks.
 For the latter tasks, we have to match data sent back by another rank to the task that would have produced these results locally.
 Anyway, task numbers are not baked into the generic interface, as we don't need them for all tasks all the time, and I want to avoid that the construction of unique task numbers becomes too expensive.
-If you should need unique task numbers, I recommend you use reserveTaskNumber().

 Parameters